PAMinerva/LearnDirectX-samples/README.md

 ***
 Writing tutorials with a good level of detail takes a fair amount of time and effort.
 As you can see, some tutorials are almost comparable to book chapters.<br>
-If you like this project, or if you find it somewhat helpful, please consider supporting further development by clicking on the image below.
+If you like this project, or if you find it somewhat helpful, please consider supporting further development by clicking on the **Sponsor** button on the top of this repository..
 Whether a small tip, a one time donation, or a recurring payment, it's all welcome!
 Thank you! <br><br>

 <a href="https://ko-fi.com/paminerva">
    <img alt="Ko-fi" src="https://raw.githubusercontent.com/wiki/PAMinerva/LearnDirectX-Tutorial/images/ko-fi4.png">